 Logophile and wordsmith Ericka Kastner has chosen writing as her primary art form since she developed a fondness for her first thesaurus at age 10.
-She finds herself extraordinarily lucky to be paid to write and more than 400 of Ericka's works are published online and in print publications.
+She finds herself extraordinarily lucky to be paid to write and more than 500 of Ericka's works are published online and in print publications.

 Her career highlights include interviews with the artist Christo and Senator Mark Udall and being stung in the face by a bee smashed behind her camera while photographing 2,400,000 honebees for a magazine assignment.
 Ericka traveled to Cuba in 2015 and spent her days wandering the streets, talking to the Cuban people so she could come home and tell their stories in print.

-In the meantime, she'll travel anywhere on the globe for a story.
+She’ll travel anywhere on the globe for a story.